AlexFrolovDev/cemento_table/README.md

 ### What's implemented

+* Rows data is generated and stored in json file, 2000 records, sliced to 500 by default(getData(rowsCount = 500) in api.ts)
 * Columns visibility toggle implemented
 * Custom columns grouping
 * Search field with debounce of 500ms and search over all columns' VALUES